-A medical need is deemed to exist when it would be medically irresponsible for you to use the preferred medicine.
+A medical need is deemed to exist when it would be medically irresponsible for you to use the preferred medicine or the medicine selected by the chemist.
 Your prescriber may only note 'medical need' on the prescription if he can substantiate that need.
 The chemist assesses the existence of a medical need.
 If in doubt, the chemist will contact the prescriber for consultation and coordination about the medical need.
-In the event of a medical necessity, you will not receive the preferred medicine.
+In the event of a medical necessity, you will not receive the (preferred) medicine.
 In that case, you are entitled to an alternative medicine that you need on the basis of care-related criteria.
 The pharmacist and prescriber can discuss this between them.